nipunanjana/Vehicle-Number-Plate-detection-System-with-space-recognition/README FOR NUMBERPLATE DETECTION.md

 download pip. (normaly pip command is come with python. if you download python, this pip also download too. you can check this. run pip --version in your terminal) if there hasn't pip in here. you can download using this command. python get-pip.py

-download LIBRARIES download all the libraries at once. run this code in your terminal. pip install opencv-python pandas numpy ultralytics socketio
+download LIBRARIES download all the libraries at once. run this code in your terminal. pip install opencv-python pandas numpy

 download these libraries separately. pip install opencv-python